 The aim of this section is to promote interest in all areas of the horse project and program and to make the horse and individual work together as a team toward better horsemanship.
+Each All-Around Horseman award has a corresponding class number and pre-entry is required at time of entry on Fair Entry Online.

 - 1. An exhibitor must properly enter and show in the required classes and must enter the respective All-Around Class for the age, level & division in order to be eligible. - 2.
 Members who have won an All-Around Award at a specific level and age division, are not eligible for the All Around again at the same level and age division (Jr., Int., Sr.).
 Exhibitors who show up a level without holding that level card will not be eligible for the All-Around award for that level.
 (Example: a Level 2 rider showing at Level 3 will not be eligible for Level 3 All Around.) - 3.
 All Around Western: The following classes are required to be eligible for All Around Western: Written Test (tie breaker), Western Showmanship, Western Horsemanship, and no more than two optional classes.
 The optional classes are: Western Riding, Reining, and Trail.
 (No Reining or Western Riding for Walk/Trot.)
 Any exhibitor who signs up for all 3 optional classes will automatically be dropped from Reining. - 4.
 All Around English: The following classes are required to be eligible for All Around English: Written Test (tie breaker), English Showmanship, English Equitation, and no more than two optional classes.
 The optional classes are: Show Hack, or English Controlled Riding.
-(No Show Hack for Walk/Trot.) - All Around Gymkhana: The following classes are required to be eligible for All Around Gymkhana: Written Test (tie breaker), Barrels, Poles, Poled Keyhole, and Flags.
+(No Show Hack for Walk/Trot.) - 5.
+All Around Gymkhana: The following classes are required to be eligible for All Around Gymkhana: Written Test (tie breaker), Barrels, Poles, Poled Keyhole, and Flags.
 (No Flags for Walk/Trot.) - 6.
 All Around Ranch Horse: The following classes are required to be eligible for All Around Ranch Horse: Written Test (tie breaker), Ranch Horsemanship and Ranch Riding no more than two optional classes.
-The optional classes are: Ranch Trail, Ranch Cattle Sorting, and Boxing or Boxing/Fencing.
+The optional classes are Ranch Trail, Ranch Cattle Sorting, and Boxing or Boxing/Fencing.
 Please refer to the level options.
-(No Walk/Trot offered.)
+(No Walk/Trot offered.) - 7.
 Scores will be ranked on placing and competitors may only use one horse per division.
 No premiums given.
 Scoring for All Around will be based on the total points earned in all classes.
 If an exhibitor rides in two optional classes, both scores will be included in the total for All Around awards.